Signup/Sign In

 JavaScript Keywords

-Every programming language has its own keywords and reserved words.
-Every keyword is created to perform a specific task and the compiler or interpreter already knows about the built-in keywords and reserved words.
-JavaScript supports a rich set of keywords that are listed in the below table.
+Every programming language has its keywords or reserved words.
+Every keyword is created to perform a specific task or to be used for a specific purpose, which is known to the compiler or the interpreter.
+JavaScript supports a rich set of keywords, listed in the below table.

 Keyword Description

-do/while The do and while both keywords are used to create loops in JavaScript.
+do/while They do and while both keywords are used to create loops in JavaScript.

 if/else The if and else keywords are used to create conditional statements.